drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_HandlingUpdateMessages.md

 # HERE Demand API Workflow: *Handling Update Messages with Webhooks* #

 Throughout the lifecycle of a ride, the HERE Marketplace can send updates about the ride's status, location, ETA and price.
+There are 2 ways your application can get updates about a ride's status and other details:

+* By calling the GetRide and GetRideLocation functions periodically (polling)
+* By implementing a webhook callback function (updates are pushed to your application by the HERE Marketplace)

-In your application, you must implement a webhook callback function to handle these updates.
-The webhook must implement the **DemandWebhookAPI** service, which contains 4 functions:
+If you choose to use a webhook function, it must implement the **DemandWebhookAPI** service, which contains 4 functions:

 * HandleStatusUpdate
 * HandleETAUpdate